delegate365/PowerShell/README.md

 The cmdlets return data in a structured form.
 You can work with the result as usual and pipe it to variables, files, etc. If no data is found, the output is blank, the cmdlet doesn't return any data.

 ## NOTES
 Pls. check out the functionality and parameters of each command in the corresponding description file.
+Of course, you can combine the Delegate365 Powershell module with other modules.
 In case of questions pls. check out the Delegate365 blog at [Delegate365 blog](http://blog.atwork.at/category/Delegate365) or contact [atwork-it.com](https://www.atwork-it.com/).

+***Happy automating with Delegate365!***